soumyajitsamanta/xml-cli-tool/README.md

 to the capacity required for it to have all configurations in the process.
 Do not use in production or any place.

+# TODOS

+- Add tests for scenarios related to the xml operations and also the file input and output set in cli utils
+- Improve the assembly plugin to include the lib folder with the jar so the zip can be unzipped and executed with no other dependencies
+- Use graalvm to create executable native image
+- Add the capability of xml stylesheet trasformations